MuharremcanGulye/Contact-Keeper-Application/README.md

 I have used axios to make request from UI to API.

 This is my first project that i load to github.
 I forget to use .gitignore file.
-In my next project i used .gitignore and i have removed unnecessary files.